 The loss of certainty that comes with the normal anticipated pace and sequencing of life and the school year.
-Educators are having to meet and run classes across international times zones.
 Typically, families are setting dates and making reservations at this time for the school summer break.
 The most essential looming question is, "When will this end?"
 Without knowing that answer, we are not able to plan.